What is a belt conveyor?

 Belt Conveyor Design Checklist – Use them to:

-- Moving simple products from one location to another
+- Move simple products from one location to another

-- Moving products up or down inclines (check with our engineers on maximum angles for your product)
+- Move products up or down inclines (check with our engineers on maximum angles for your product)

-- Moving in either continuous or indexing modes (i.e. the belt stops and starts each time to move a product to the end of the belt using a sensor)
+- Move in either continuous or indexing modes (i.e. the belt stops and starts each time to move a product to the end of the belt using a sensor)

-- Changing the speed is necessary.
-When fitted with a VFD (variable frequency drive), a belt conveyor is a simple conveyor to adjust the speed on
+- Use when changing the speed is necessary.
+When fitted with a VFD (variable frequency drive), a powered belt conveyor is a simple conveyor to adjust the speed on

 - Moving a product around curves.
 Belt conveyor curves maintain the proper product orientation while a product moves around the curve

-Don’t use a belt conveyor if you need:
+Don’t use a motorized belt conveyor if you need:

 - Accumulating products (i.e. for a buffer).
 Belt conveyors can’t allow the products to nest up against each other (“accumulate”) without them pushing product off the belt.
 If you need accumulation, use a roller conveyor or overhead conveyor

 - Products that won’t slide or roll off the belt.
-Belt conveyors require the part to ride on the belt without sliding.
+A powered belt conveyor system requires the part to ride on the belt without sliding.
 If you need the parts to be held while on the conveyor, consider a slat conveyor which can be fitted with tooling to hold the product in place as the conveyor moves along

 - To use the conveyor as a working surface.
 Belt conveyors are made for transport, not for production operations on them.
 Use a slat conveyor or roller conveyor.